devorbo/OpenU/20441 Java/README.md

-Code that I wrote during a beginner java course at The Open University
+Code I wrote during a Java programming course for beginners at the Open University